rcarrata/rcarrata.github.io/_posts/2022-02-21-predictive-autoscaling-patterns-with-vpa.md

 ## VPA demo - Automatically adjust requests / limits when Apps are OOMKilled

-Let's have some fun with VPA, implementing an use case, that will automatically adjust our request and limits of our application, avoiding to fail with an OOMKilled status when the requests are increased.
+Let's have some fun with VPA, implementing a use case that will automatically adjust the requests and limits of our application, avoiding failure with an OOMKilled status when the requests are increased.

 ### A - Deploying Application Without VPA